gesellix/keepass-node/README.md

 ## How to provide your personal KeePass2 file
 Then you need to provide your keepass file.
 KeePass-Node expects any keepass files in the subfolder `./local/`.
 You should find the mentioned `example.kdbx` there.
 You can copy your keepass file to that folder or create a symbolic link (Windows users may ignore that hint).
-Hit `CTRL-C` if keepass-node is still running.
+Hit `CTRL-C` if KeePass-Node is still running.
 ````
 ~/keepass-node$ cd local
 ~/keepass-node$ ln -s ~/path/to/my/keepass.kdbx keepass.kdbx